 The purpose of homework is to strengthen classroom taught subjects by practice and drill.
-Research for different projects is done as homework assignments.
 Parents are asked to insure that students do homework assignments.
 These assignments are expected to be turned in promptly, and parents will be notified if a student is delinquent in this matter.
 Failure to do homework will affect the grade of the student.